seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 Your apron mountant: you are not oathable,
 Although, I know, you'll swear, terribly swear
 Into strong shudders and to heavenly agues
-The immortal gods that hear you,—spare your oaths,
+The immortal gods that hear you,--spare your oaths,
 I'll trust to your conditions: be whores still;
 And he whose pious breath seeks to convert you,
 Be strong in whore, allure him, burn him up;